marco-rosner/code-challenges/Annotations/Node.md

 - Streamming huge amounts of data and I/O intensive operations

 Cons:
-- Not suitable for heavy computational tasks
+- Not suitable for heavy computational tasks (use worker threads to it)
 - Using callback is complex and possible to end up with several nested callbacks
 - Dealing with relational database is not a good option for NodeJS